 - Add the dried fruit mixture (along with any residual brandy), adding a tiny splash more milk if it’s looking too dry

-- Transfer mixture into mini loaf tins (or alternatively use a greased 7inch/18cm baking tin lined with baking paper)
+- Transfer mixture into mini loaf tins (or alternatively use a greased 7inch/18cm springform baking tin lined with baking paper, or a one-pound loaf tin)

 - Scatter over flaked almonds before baking, if desired